-Beginning in November, you’ll still get your billing statement, but it will be sent between the 8th and the 12th of every month, whether you get that statement physically (in which case, it’ll arrive a few days after the 12th) or electronically.
+Beginning in March 2019, you’ll still get your billing statement, but it will be sent between the 12th and 15th of every month.
+This means we’ll be sending all statements about two weeks prior to your bill being due on the 1st.
 This ensures that only one statement per month will be sent to Quicken Loans clients.
-This statement will show your payment activity from the last statement up to the sixth of the month.
+This statement will show your payment activity from the last statement up to the eighth of the month.
 All activity beyond that point will be reflected on the statement for the next month.
-For example, the statement period would run between October 6–November 6.
+For example, the statement period would run between Feb.
+8–March 8.
 This also means that your statement’s “Last Paid” or “Loan Activity” sections may be showing with no payment activity.
-If you are looking for information pertaining to your previous transactions, you can reference your previous statements or view your Transaction History on RocketMortgage.com.
+If you are looking for information pertaining to your previous transactions, you can reference your previous statements or view your Transaction History on RocketMortgage.com®.

 A Tour of Your Billing Statement